Texas Students Will Soon Learn Slavery Played A Central Role In The Civil War

 "It actually tells the student what to think, rather than suggesting the student study a problem and learn the facts about a problem."

-Shifa Bhatti is a Pakistani-American teacher in the Fort Worth suburbs.
-At a public hearing on Tuesday, she warned about the potential for anti-Muslim bias.
+At a public hearing on Tuesday, Shifa Bhatti, a Pakistani-American teacher in the Fort Worth suburbs, warned about the potential for anti-Muslim bias.
 "I teach middle school because when I was in eighth grade on 9/11/2001, that was the day I received my first death threat.
 It was in my locker.
 It was shoved in there.
 My teachers did nothing."

-About one in 10 American public school students lives in Texas.
+About 1 in 10 American public school students lives in Texas.

 Lawrence Paska, executive director of the National Council for the Social Studies, says what those students learn in school has a big impact on how they understand history and current events.